 To date, under the terms of the Microenterprise Loan Fund Act, the fund has received €49.8m in capital funding through the Department of Enterprise, Trade and Employment.
-Of this €30.2m remains on the balance sheet.
+Of this, €27.8m remains on the balance sheet.

-During 2020, the Microenterprise Loan Fund Act was amended, granting the availability of significant additional funding and borrowing rights to MFI and as a result the business is financially strong and well positioned to enable our projected growth over the coming years.
+During 2020, the Microenterprise Loan Fund was amended, granting the availability of significant additional funding and borrowing rights to MFI.
+This funding has been fundamental to our ability to roll out of the increase in the maximum loan amount to €50,000 in September 2024,

-2) European Investment Fund (EIF)
+2) European Investment Fund (E!F)